Water main break cuts service to more than 100 homes

-METHUEN - More than 100 homes lost water service on the morning of June 6 resulting from a water main break.
+METHUEN - A broken water main sent water cascading down Oakland Avenue on the morning of June 6 and cut service to more than 100 homes.

-The rupture occurred at approximately 1 a.m. when the eight-inch cast iron main gave way under Oakland Avenue between Craven and Railroad streets.
+The rupture occurred at approximately 1 a.m. when the eight-inch cast iron main gave way under the section of Oakland Avenue between Craven and Railroad streets.

 “There is a major water main break on Oakland Ave. near Railroad Street, 100-plus homes without water,” police said in a Facebook post.
 “Traffic detour is in place on Oakland between Railroad and Craven.”